Cascate delle Marmore

 The park is open all year round and rafting and hydrospeed are available from March till October.
 For further detail check the rafting centre's website or send an email at email@example.com

-The cost of a ride is 30 euros plus a 5 euros membership fee to the association.
 The same group also organizes weekend packages with meals and hotel and a selection of rafting and hydrospeed rides.